EU clears Nokia's acquisition of Alcatel-Lucent

 Nokia announced in April an all-share deal then worth 15.6 billion euros to buys its smaller French rival, building up its telecom equipment business to compete with market leader Ericsson.

-The combined group would rank behind Ericsson, but ahead of Chinese rival Huawei [HWT.UL].
+The combined group would rank behind Ericsson, but ahead of Chinese rival Huawei.
 China’s ZTE and Korea’s Samsung are other competitors.
+(Reporting By Philip Blenkinsop; editing by Robert-Jan Bartunek)